Trump Losing Sleep Over 'NYT' Op-Ed, Woodward Book, 'Obsessed' With Finding The Leaker, 'Vanity Fair' Reports

 The President’s son, Donald Trump Jr., has reportedly told other White House officials that his father is losing sleep over the op-ed, while Ivanka Trump remains worried about the threat of impeachment after this fall’s midterms.

 There is no way for Trump to identify the author, which is reportedly fueling his paranoia.
-Meetings have been canceled and derailed because of it, and Trump has pressured aides to disavow the author as a “coward,” and insisted on publicly shaming the person.
+Meetings have been canceled and derailed because of it, and Trump has pressured aides to disavow the author as a “coward,” and insisted on publicly shaming the person, according to an unnamed White House aide.

 “He’s going to continue to shame this person.
 The author will break under pressure or will eventually say, ‘f**k it, it’s me.'”

-‘Nobody knows who it is,’ a White House aide said, adding that plans to submit everyone inside the West Wing to a polygraph examination have failed, which is just continuing to fuel Trump’s paranoia.
+“Nobody knows who it is,” the anonymous aide said, adding that plans to submit everyone inside the West Wing to a polygraph examination have failed, which is just continuing to fuel Trump’s paranoia.

-Apart from the New York Times op-ed, President Trump is becoming increasingly embittered over Bob Woodward’s controversial, and best-selling book about his administration.
+Apart from The New York Times op-ed, President Trump is becoming increasingly embittered over Bob Woodward’s controversial, best-selling book about his administration.
 Trump has reportedly ordered former economic adviser Gary Cohn and staff secretary Rob Porter to disavow Woodward’s book, threatening to publicly attack them if they refuse to do so.

 “Trump thinks he took Gary in and gave him a job when he was going nowhere at Goldman,” another source said.